kenshoo/react-multi-select/README.md

 `checked` - indicates if the item is selected

 `indeterminate` - used by the select all component to display indeterminate mode

+`disabled` - defines if item should be disabled

 <br/>